omar-mohamedd11/omar-mohamedd11/Readme.md

 # Omar Mohamed

-A dedicated Data Analyst with a passion for turning data into meaningful insights.
-I've worked on various projects, including those focused on retail sales, customer behavior and entertainment analysis.
-Always eager to learn, I continuously seek new challenges and opportunities to enhance my skills in SQL, Power BI, and DAX.
-I believe in the power of data to inform decisions and drive progress.
+A dedicated Data Analyst with strong skills in SQL, Power BI, and DAX, I am passionate about transforming data into actionable insights.
+Actively learning to enhance my expertise in data analytics, I embrace new challenges and believe in the power of continuous learning to drive professional growth and success.

 # Skills
 * SQL (MySQL, MSSQL)